greatscottgadgets/ubertooth/host/python/ubtbr/README.md

 # Ubtbr
-A python library to interact with the ubtbr firwmare.
+A python library to control the ubtbr firmware.
 Implements communication with the firmware, and provide a simple LMP layer to setup an unencrypted connection.